SaeedTaghavi/CS/docs/OS/Chap03.md

 A parent can terminate its children by

 - The child use too much resources.
-(The parent have a mechanism to inspect the state of its children.)
+(The parent have a mechanism to inspect the state of its children)
 - The task assigned to the child is no longer required.
 - The parent is exiting.